-What are Derivatives Contracts?
+What Are Derivatives Contracts?

-Basic Characteristic of Derivatives Contracts involves:
+Basic Characteristic of smart derivatives contracts involves:

 - Initially, there is no profit or loss for both the Counterparties in a Derivative Contract